sheldonh/calculation/README.md

 acceptance tests, not the other way around.
 Even that dependency is only in the test context.

 It is worth noticing that implementations are not even aware of the test framework used by the acceptance tests package (cucumber in this case).
-Although the acceptance tests package uses Spring to plug in the imperative test providers from the test suites of solution implementations, implementers are not required to use Spring to decorate their implementation model components.
+Although the acceptance tests package uses Spring to plug in the imperative testers from the test suites of solution implementations, implementers are not required to use Spring to decorate their implementation model components.